elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 ## Cross-worker communication

 For some of our changes (such as the /status API, see below), we will need some kind of cross-worker communication.
-Such communication will need to pass through the coordinator, which will also serve as an 'event bus', or IPC forwarder.
+This will need to pass through the coordinator, which will also serve as an 'event bus', or IPC forwarder.

-The base API for such communication will be exposed from the clustering service.
+This IPC API will be exposed from the clustering service.

 ```ts
 export interface ClusteringServiceSetup {